Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/genus-server-configuration/directory-properties.md

 * https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS

 ## Trusted Users
+> [!NOTE]
+> Access given to trusted users is replaced by [app model admin rights](../../../defining-an-app-model/security/app-model-administrators.md) in version 2018.2.

 The trusted users have access to Genus Studio, and can modify and manage the application model in the directory.